AnshulSood11/Engagement-Level-Prediction/README.md

     a.
 Replace the FeatureExtraction.cpp in OpenFace/exe/FeatureExtraction with FeatureExtraction.cpp in OpenFace mods folder.

     b.
-Do the same for SequenceCapture.cpp and SequenceCapture.h in OpenFace/lib/local/Utilities/src
+Do the same for SequenceCapture.cpp in OpenFace/lib/local/Utilities/src and for SequenceCapture.h in OpenFace/lib/local/Utilities/include

     c.
 Go to OpenFace/build and exectute ```make```.